timotholt/sba-308/README.md

 This SBA project actually has a real user interface in index.html

-The app dynamically parses the structures CourseInfo, AssignmentGroup, and SubmissionData and present it in the html page.
+The app recursively and intelligently parses the structures CourseInfo, AssignmentGroup, and SubmissionData and presents it in the html page.
 The console.log is also fed into the html page so provide a single user experience for the whole app.

 Notes: